 This puzzle and also

-what I consider the hardest known Sudoku both require ++depth.
+what I consider the hardest known solvable Sudoku both require ++depth.